-You’ve done your research, read through the proposals and selected your agency.
+You’ve done your research, read through the proposals and selected your prefered digital agency.
 This is often a nerve-wracking time for clients as money has been committed and you are under pressure to deliver.

-Developing a good working relationship with your agency and understanding how they work will help you deliver a website that is on time and within budget.
+Developing a good working relationship with your wonderful new website agency and understanding how they work will help you deliver a website that is on time and within budget.

 When you meet with your agency, make sure you get the most out of them by sending any relevant documents in advance for them to review.
 This will make the meeting more meaningful.